*This site contains affiliate links, which means I receive a commission when you buy. See my full disclosure.

-The Parc de Ciutadella is the city’s biggest and oldest park, and there’s always something to do in this 70-acre lung of Barcelona.
+The Parc de Ciutadella is the city’s biggest park, and there’s always something to do in this 70-acre lung of Barcelona.
+While the park often holds cultural events with concerts, workshops, and performances, there’s still so much space to enjoy it.
+What are some fun things to do on a normal day at Parc de Ciutadella?
+Here they are!

 1. Take a casual stroll.